-My first attempt at adapting a story from one form to another resulted from my husband’s reading my short story, “To Catch an Actress”.
-He thought it would make a good play, and I decided to rise to the challenge.
+Having recently had another enquiry about Casting for Murder, which premiered with the Vagabond Players in 2000 and was most recently produced by the Thorold Community Theatre in 2023, it made me realize how lucky I am to have a play that keeps making the rounds, especially since it had quite a rough beginning when I attempted to adapt my short story, “To Catch an Actress” into a stage production.
+My husband had thought the story would make a good play, and I decided to rise to the challenge.
 I had written several scripts for marionette shows, so thought writing for the theatre shouldn’t be that much more complicated.
 However, the project proved much more difficult than I thought.

 po